-- A study from American Journal of Nursing 1 affirms that temporal artery thermometers improve pediatric care in emergency departments by providing a painless, noninvasive, accurate, and consistent method of screening patients.
+- A study from the American Journal of Nursing 1 affirms that temporal artery thermometers improve pediatric care in emergency departments by providing a painless, non-invasive, accurate, and consistent method of screening patients.

-- The authors of a Dimensions of Critical Care Nursing 2 study note that the TemporalScanner not only avoids the added risks to the patient due to the invasive pulmonary artery catheter thermistor, but also reduces costs of determining temperature.
+- The authors of Dimensions of Critical Care Nursing 2 study note that the TemporalScanner not only avoids the added risks to the patient due to the invasive pulmonary artery catheter thermistor but also reduces the costs of determining temperature.

 VALUABLE COST SAVINGS; GUARANTEED FOR LIFE

 We know patient care is top of mind when purchasing a thermometer for your workplace.
 Ease of use is just as necessary as accuracy in a medical setting, and that’s why the TemporalScanner’s patented, award-winning technology is totally non-invasive.
 Since the temporal artery thermometer gives a reading with just a swipe across the forehead, you don’t have to wake or disturb a sleeping patient to take their temperature.
 This is particularly helpful when you need to take the temperature of a sleeping baby, child, or an elderly patient.